How to Start Multi Vendor eCommerce Marketplace: Ideas, Pros, Cons, Launch and Growth

-For customer payments, there are two important things to do – give your customers a choice of several payment methods and ensure payments security both for your business (fraud protection) and for your customers (PA-DSS compliance).
+For customer payments, there are two important things to do – give your customers a choice of several payment methods and ensure payments security both for your business (fraud protection) and for your customers (PCI-DSS compliance).

 Having several payment options increases your checkout page conversion rates.
 And strong security is a must at least for building trust with consumers.
 Some payment gateways offer hosted payment forms, thus undertaking your PCI compliance efforts, others require you to take care of security.
 In the latter case, such tools as X-Payments will be of great help.
 Here is the list of most popular payment gateways.

-Seller fees are your source of revenue, and at the same time, they are your sellers’ payments for using your marketplace.
+Seller fees are your source of revenue, and at the same time, they are your sellers’ payments for using your eCommerce marketplace.
 These fees should be reasonable not to drive away vendors but to keep your project profitable.

 The most common option is a commission – a percentage or a flat fee deducted from the order total.
 Such tools as PayPal Adaptive Payments make the process of charging the fees and transferring vendor earnings automatically which saves you a lot of time.
 This model is very attractive for sellers as they pay only when they have earned.
 You can have a global commission rate, the same for all sellers.
 However, you may want to favor your best sellers and make lower individual commissions for them.
 In some scenarios, it’s an excellent idea to entirely waive it for your early adopters.

-If commissions do not work for your marketplace you can charge subscription fees (fixed for all or based on memberships), fees per listing or fees for access to leads’ contact information.
+If commissions do not work for your multi vendor marketplace you can charge subscription fees (fixed for all or based on memberships), fees per listing or fees for access to leads’ contact information.
 The whole process of managing transactions should be optimized to require minimum manual work from you.

 To minimize your efforts, you can give your vendors full access to orders management system.
 Let them edit existing orders and create new on behalf of customers, make full and partial refunds.